‘HomeCare’ by Tonality concert at Caltech looks at climate crisis

 Within a year of its founding, Tonality’s mission evolved to use their collective voices to present concerts on themes of social justice with the hope of catalyzing empathy and community activism.
 Tonality received the 2020 Chorus America/ASCAP Award for Adventurous Programming, a prize given for commitment to singing and commissioning new works.

-“It was an acknowledgment of the kind of music which is rarely performed at the level and consistency we’re doing it in a classical genre,” Blake explained.
+“It was an acknowledgment of the kind of music which is rarely performed at the level and consistency we’re doing it in a classical genre,” Blake explains.
 “Choirs sometimes do shows that have a focus on an issue but to continually create, support, and promote music about social justice issues and working with diverse composers with diverse styles to present these topics was what was recognized by the ASCAP award.”

-“The award came with cash, half of which we donated to the Black Lives Matter movement,” Blake added.
+“The award came with cash, half of which we donated to the Black Lives Matter movement,” continues Blake.
 “But to me what it symbolized was the opportunity for more choirs to lean in, to use art to speak about topics that matter.
 It really opened up conversations about how musicians can produce concerts around justice issues and also how the choral culture can be more diverse and equitable.
 I think for us the biggest change is being able to perform these pieces and creating more opportunities for composers to talk about issues through their art.”

 Tonality has been touring since its inception, but the first big tour opportunity came about in 2022.
 Recalls Blake, “We received an email from Bjork, who was looking for choirs in LA who were involved in social issues.
 She got recommendations from people who’d seen our show.
 Our work aligned with what she was doing and she asked us to perform with her.
 So we did two concerts with her in Los Angeles and three in San Francisco.”